 - $6,000 for individuals younger than 50 years old

 - $7,000 for individuals older than 50 years old

 Just like a Traditional 401(k), these accounts use pre-tax funds towards investments.
 The Internal Revenue Service (IRS) will not assess capital gains or dividend income taxes on these accounts until funds are taken out.
 That means that the funds in these accounts grow tax-deferred!
 Once it is time to make a withdrawal the account holder should be at least 59 and ½ years old.

-Typically the contributions that a person makes into these accounts can be considered as a tax deduction.
-For example, let’s say you contribute $2,000 into your Traditional IRA.
+Typically the contributions that a person makes into these accounts can be considered a tax deduction.
+For example, let’s say you contribute $2,000 to your Traditional IRA.
 In that same year, your taxable income was $40,000.
-Instead of paying taxes on $40,000, you can use the tax deduction of your contribution to reduce your taxable income to $38,000.
+Instead of paying taxes on $40,000, you can use the tax deduction of your contribution to reducing your taxable income to $38,000.

 However, just like with a Traditional 401(k) the tax savings are seen at the beginning with the tax deduction.
 When it comes time to take funds out of the account, they will be taxed at the standard income tax rate.